Gary Condit: Levy scandal

 Levy's remains were not found during the extensive search that followed her disappearance.
 On May 22, 2002, they were discovered accidentally in a secluded area of Rock Creek Park in Washington, D.C.
 Levy's death was declared a homicide.
 In late 2002, Condit sued writer Dominick Dunne of Vanity Fair for $11 million, claiming that Dunne defamed him by suggesting he ordered Levy killed in 2001.
 Condit's attorney said that the libel lawsuit was based on comments Dunne repeated on national radio and television programs in December 2001, where he suggested Condit frequented Middle Eastern embassies for sexual activity with prostitutes and that, during those times, he made it clear that he wanted someone to get rid of Levy.
 Condit's attorney said that Dunne's comments "conveyed that Gary Condit was involved in her kidnapping and in her murder, that friends of Gary Condit had her kidnapped, put in an airplane and dropped in the Atlantic Ocean."
 Dunne paid an undisclosed amount to settle that lawsuit in March 2005.
 Dunne said he had been "completely hoodwinked" by an unreliable informant.
 Subsequently, Condit sued Dunne again, charging him with "revivifying" the slander in an appearance on CNN's Larry King Live in November 2005.
 In July 2008 a federal judge dismissed the second lawsuit filed against Dunne.

 In July 2006, Condit sued the Sonoran News, a free weekly newspaper, for defamation of character after the publication wrote "that Condit was the 'main focus in the Chandra Levy case in 2001, after lying to investigators about his affair with Levy.
 The case was dismissed in July 2007 when the judge ruled that Condit had not proved the statement was false, or that the paper had published it with malice.
 Years later, Condit publicly denied ever having an affair with Chandra Levy.

-Police continued the murder investigation, and in March 2009, a warrant was issued for the arrest of Ingmar Guandique, an undocumented immigrant from El Salvador who had already been convicted and imprisoned for two other attacks on women in Rock Creek Park.
+Police continued the murder investigation, and in March 2009, a warrant was issued for the arrest of Ingmar Guandique, an illegal immigrant from El Salvador who had already been convicted and imprisoned for two other attacks on women in Rock Creek Park.
 He was subsequently indicted for Levy's murder.
 On November 22, 2010, Guandique was found guilty of first-degree murder, and was sentenced in February 2011 to 60 years in prison.
 Condit's lawyer Bert Fields said, "It's a complete vindication but that comes a little late.
 Who gives him his career back?"
 On June 4, 2015, D.C.
 Superior Court Judge Gerald Fisher granted a motion for the retrial of Guandique after it was revealed that the sole witness against him, a jailhouse informant named Armando Morales, had lied about prior jailhouse testimony.
 Prosecutors dropped all charges against Guandique on July 28, 2016, after an associate of Morales came forward with secret recordings in which he admitted to falsifying testimony about the murder of Levy.
 Levy's death therefore remains unsolved.